We in the Better Tattooing family understand you hate pain. In fact everyone does, that why we have safe words!

 If you are getting your face tattooed, you have probably already thought through your life choices and possibilities of employment quite thoroughly.
 The good thing about face tattoos is that they …really don’t hurt that bad!

 What makes these spots so horrible to deal with (past the pain, which is horrific at times) is the societal judgments that you will face for the rest of your life.
-Be prepared to justify your choices when a senior citizen mocks your fresh AF dot work-half-face-mandala for looking like a shitty doily that covers their grandma’s credenza.
+Be prepared to justify your choices when a senior citizen mocks your fresh AF dot work-half-face-mandala for looking like a doily that covers their grandma’s credenza.

 The Lips and Brow line